 However, this distraction during a meal is not only harmful to your health but also makes you eat more without knowing it.

 You may have experienced that every time after running or swimming, you felt so hungry, that you ate more than usual.

 This is because exercise can speed up your metabolism, which burns more calories.
 Your body needs food to supplement the energy it consumes.

 In this case, it is best to eat foods rich in fiber, protein and healthy fats.
-They not only increase your feeling of fullness, but they also repair muscles that may have been damaged during exercise.
+They not only increase your feeling of fullness but also repair muscles that may have been damaged during exercise.
 They can also improve muscle strength.

 11. You’re drinking too much alcohol

 Studies have shown that alcohol can inhibit the body’s secretion of leptin and other appetite-lowering hormones, which can increase your hunger.
 By drinking before and during your meal, you will be more sensitive to the aroma of the food and eat more.

 Not only that, but alcohol may also damage part of your brain’s nerves reducing your ability to judge and control.[*]